epic-croswords/terraform-examples/create_instance_security-groups_key-pair_httpd-server/README.md

 - userdata.yml : contains user-data that runs once the resource created ( cloud-init script )

 # prerequisite
+- create your own "ssh-keygen" to do login via passwordless authentication
 - install & configure aws-cli
 - install terrform in ubuntu